TurBoss/sam11/README.md

 On a SAMD21G18A, using the swapfile as RAM, the emulated processor.... is too slow to be worth using, 5 seconds per character print slow...
 Still, I tried it, and the SAMD21G18A did successfully boot UNIX V6 and compile a program, it's just agonising to use.

 The AVR (ATmega2560) has NOT been tried, but the software should compile back to something close-to avr11 with similar performance; Dave Cheney reported a MIPS of ~0.1 on his AVR 2560 (or "10 times slower").

+A Teensy 4.1, on the stock 600MHz and regular optimisation, clocks in at a whopping 3.33 MIPS!
+But to be honest, doesn't feel that much faster.
+The more impressive thing is that disk access is so much faster due to the buffered SDIO mechanism.
+The biggest trade off is that the Teensy gets REAALLY hot.
+For curiousity I changed it to be fastest optimisation and the full 1GHz, and it only went up to 3.7 MIPS, so you could probably use the underclocks and get it to somewhere a bit more balanced.

 ## Recommended reading